dziubenzo/guesseye/README.md

 ## About

-A browser game where your objective is to guess the right darts player, featuring two game modes, database and game stats, and a leaderboard.
+A browser game where your objective is to guess the right darts player, featuring two game modes, database and game stats, a hints system, and a leaderboard.

 For a detailed explanation of the game, see the [About](https://www.guesseye.com/about) page.